Broadwater, Gold Coast, Queensland

 The Gold Coast’s annual Bleach* Festival will join forces with Festival 2018 to present its most thought-provoking program to date, and showcase the region’s incredible arts and cultural scene.
 Bleach* Festival will run from 29 March to 15 April and will extend festival programming across the coast, from Coomera to Coolangatta.

 With the whole city set to come alive at Games time, the Gold Coast will host four free LiveSite hubs showcasing art, design, music, performance, community fun and sporting entertainment.
 The celebration zones will be a great place to chill between ticketed events.
-You can also watch some of the live sports that will be broadcast on the big screens alongside cultural performances and activities.
+Don't miss the specially curated program Commonwealth Stories on Screen featuring over 50 Commonwealth nations and territories on the Main Stage, Surfers Paradise.

 Watch a sunrise and sunset from a Gold Coast lookout